adamzvolanek/DevRackDocs/sonarr.md

 - [ ] SDTV
 - [ ] Unknown

-Select 'Save'.
+Give HEVC a score of +10, x264 a score of +5, and select 'Save'.

-Modify 'SD' by renaming it to 'Ultra-HD', check the "Upgrades Allowed" box, and Upgrade Until 'Bluray-2160p'.
+Modify 'Ultra-HD', check the "Upgrades Allowed" box, and Upgrade Until 'Bluray-2160p'.
 Verify the following qualifies are selected and de-selected:

 - [X] Bluray-2160p Remux
 - [X] Bluray-2160p